bikeshaving/crank/docs/WIP.md

   createElement("li", null, "Element 1"),
   createElement("li", null, "Element 2"),
 ]);

 console.log(list.props.children.length); // 2
 ```

-As with HTML, Crank elements can have contents, and these contents are referred to in JSX-based libraries as *children*.
+As with HTML, Crank elements can have contents, and these contents are referred to as *children*.
 Insofar as an element can have children which are also elements, elements form a virtual tree of nodes.
 Renderers will then walk this tree in the course of rendering to produce values.

 Similar to props, you can use curly brackets to interpolate arbitrary JavaScript expressions into an element’s children.
 JSX passes each child to the `createElement` function, and Crank will in turn collect each child in a special prop named `children`.